-Issuers are assessed using a proprietary ESG evaluation framework, where one of the ESG metrics assigned is a Fundamental ESG (Risk) Rating (which relates to an assessment of the extent to which the issuer is effectively managing the key ESG risks it faces).
+In-scope issuers are assessed using a proprietary ESG evaluation framework, where one of the ESG metrics assigned is a Fundamental ESG (Risk) Rating (which relates to an assessment of the extent to which the issuer is effectively managing the key ESG risks it faces).
 The Fundamental ESG (Risk) Rating comprises of five possible ratings categories, ranging from 'very high' to 'very low'.
 A minimum Fundamental ESG (Risk) Rating for an issuer is set in order for it to be considered an eligible investment: specifically, where an issuer is assigned 'very high', it is excluded from investment.

-Whilst not a binding condiciton, the Portfolio level weighted average score for a) E b) S and c) G individually, should be equal to or higher than the benchmark, as measured using MSCI ESG data.
+The Portfolio level weighted average score for a) E b) S and c) G individually, should be equal to or higher than the benchmark, as measured using MSCI ESG data.

-The exclusions applied to corporate and sovereign issuers in the Portfolio is provided by the Client though the ESG Exclusion List and Cannabis List.
+The exclusions applied to corporate and sovereign issuers in the Portfolio is provided by the Client through the ESG Exclusion List and Cannabis List.